jwortmann/exapunks-syntax/README.md

 ## Usage

-Copy the files `Exapunks.sublime-syntax` and `Exapunks.sublime-settings` into your user directory of Sublime Text.
+Copy the files [Exapunks.sublime-syntax](https://raw.githubusercontent.com/jwortmann/exapunks-syntax/master/Exapunks.sublime-syntax) and [Exapunks.sublime-settings](https://raw.githubusercontent.com/jwortmann/exapunks-syntax/master/Exapunks.sublime-settings) into your user directory of Sublime Text.
 To find the location of your user directory, click on `Preferences > Browse Packages...` within Sublime Text and open the folder `User`.

-There is no convention for a specific file extension of EXAPUNKS code, but if you use the file extension `.exapunks`, syntax highlighting should be applied to your files.
+There is no convention for a specific file extension of EXAPUNKS code that I'm aware of, but if you use the file extension `.exapunks`, syntax highlighting should be applied to your files.
 Alternatively you can manually select *User/EXAPUNKS* under `View > Syntax` or add the expression `NOTE EXAPUNKS` as a first line into your source code to automatically apply the EXAPUNKS syntax, whenever that file is opened.

 ## Screenshot